Many-body quantum teleportation via operator spreading in the traversable wormhole protocol: Interplay between peaked-size and gravitational teleportation

-On the other hand, the imaginary part of $\mathcal{F}_2(t)$ is dominant in systems with a gravity dual~\cite{kitaev2018soft,gu2019relation} (as well as other maximally chaotic systems, e.g.~maximally chaotic 2D CFTs with a large central charge~\cite{gao2018regenesis}).
-It leads to a growth (or decay) in the magnitude of the correlator, which is not possible in peaked-size teleportation.
-This opens the door to $\mathcal{O}(1)$ teleportation fidelities even at low temperatures~\cite{brown2019quantum,brown2020quantum} (see the following Section).
-Interpolating between these two limits, it has been conjectured that the prefactor of $\mathcal{F}_2(t)$ is proportional to $e^{i\lambda \beta /4 \pi}$~\cite{kitaev2018soft,gu2019relation}.
-This would imply that the imaginary part is dominant if and only if $\lambda \approx 2\pi\beta$, i.e.~the system approaches the bound on chaos.
+At the opposite extreme, effect ($ii$) is dominant in systems with a gravity dual~\cite{kitaev2018soft,gu2019relation} (as well as other maximally chaotic systems, e.g.~maximally chaotic 2D CFTs with a large central charge~\cite{gao2018regenesis}).
+In such cases, $\mathcal{F}_2(t)$ is mostly imaginary and leads to the growth (or decay) in the magnitude of the correlator.
+This opens the door to magnitudes \emph{greater} than the two-point function, $|C_\psi(t)| > G_\beta$, which is not possible in peaked-size teleportation (Section \ref{finite temperature}).
+Interpolating between the two above limits, it has been conjectured that the prefactor of $\mathcal{F}_2(t)$ is proportional to $e^{i\lambda \beta /4 \pi}$~\cite{kitaev2018soft,gu2019relation}.
+This would imply that the imaginary part is dominant if and only if $\lambda \approx 2\pi\beta$, i.e.~the system approaches the bound on chaos \cite{maldacena2016bound}.